See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 The Campus Violence Prevention Program provides confidential support to inform students of their rights regarding reporting instances of violence and ensures access to counseling, victim advocacy, legal assistance, and supportive services available on campus and in the community.
 If you or someone you know has experienced sexual assault or interpersonal violence, a confidential advocate is available 24/7 to assist with resources for support by contacting the Campus Violence Prevention Program.

 Campus Violence Prevention Program

 Medical help is important after a sexual assault.
-Treatment is available at Counseling and Disability Services and two Cape Girardeau hospitals, Southeast Hospital, Saint Francis Medical Center and Beacon Health SEMO-NASV.
+Treatment is available at Center for Behavioral Health and Accessibility and two Cape Girardeau hospitals, Southeast Hospital, Saint Francis Medical Center and Beacon Health SEMO-NASV.

 Other support services include Southeast Hospital Social Services, St. Francis Hospital Social Services, Lutheran Family & Children Service, and Community Counseling Center.